-The Centre is on 1300 acres of wilderness, 3 kms from the coast with long views out to sea.
-The pure air and water of its pristine environment, and the deep silence of its remote location, provide ideal conditions for retreat.
+The Centre is situated on 1300 acres of wilderness at the western end of the island, 5 kms from the north coast and elevated with long views across the scrub out to sea and the islands in Investigator Strait.
+The pure air and water of its pristine environment and the deep silence of its remote location provide ideal conditions for retreat.

 De-Tong Ling is a Tibetan name meaning “place of bliss and emptiness”.
 The Centre was given its name in 1988 by Lama Zopa Rinpoche, after devoted students offered the land as a potential retreat centre, and it was opened formally in 1994.

 De-Tong Ling Retreat Centre is affiliated with the Foundation for the Preservation of the Mahayana Tradition (FPMT), meaning that the Centre follows the spiritual direction of Lama Zopa Rinpoche and that it uses FPMT’s educational programs and material, created in the unique lineage of Lama Yeshe and Lama Zopa Rinpoche.
 The FPMT organisation provides opportunities for beings to listen, reflect, meditate, practise, and actualise the unmistaken teachings of the Buddha, with the aim of helping all beings develop their full potential of infinite wisdom and compassion.